|Study location||Netherlands, Maastricht|

 This course discusses the key economic policy areas of the European Union and offers an analysis of the different approaches to regional economic integration throughout the history of the European Union.
 The course analyses the economic bases for the rise of the European Union from its origins in the post-World war II recovery to its historic enlargements in 2004 and 2007.
-The accession of the new Central and Eastern European Member-States (most recently Croatia in 2013) and Brexit, pose new challenges for the EU.
+The accession of the new Central and Eastern European Member States (most recently Croatia in 2013) and Brexit, pose new challenges for the EU.
 Since Europe accounts for one-quarter of the global economy, half of the global trade and a substantial part of worlds capital markets, this course also looks at the impact of the European Union on other trading blocks like NAFTA.
 Competitiveness is the key word for globalisation and the course will focus on different forms of market–integration used inside the EU and will discuss consequences for both competition policy and industrial policy.

 The theory of the economic integration process will be applied to a business setting, with a series of business cases illustrating how a variety of firms are responding strategically to the establishment of the Economic and Monetary Union, Brexit and the accession of new Member States.
 Students are given advice and guidance on using case studies and how to evaluate the strategies choices made by firms.
 Special attention will be given to the present problems of the Euro crisis and corresponding consequences for national tax policies within the EU.

 This course consists of 32 class hours divided over three weeks.
 Students earn 6 ECTS credits when they obtain a passing grade.
 The course may include a field trip.